Postdoctoral Position in Neurophysiology of Brain Circuits (Lois Lab)

 COVID-19 Vaccine Requirement

-Caltech has implemented a mandatory vaccination policy requiring COVID-19 vaccinations for all employees (with Institute-approved exemptions for religious or medical contraindications only).
+Caltech has implemented a mandatory vaccination policy effective October 15, 2021, requiring COVID-19 vaccinations for all employees (with Institute-approved exemptions for religious or medical contraindications only).
 At present, an individual is deemed "fully vaccinated" when that person has received, at least 14 days prior, either the second dose in a two-dose COVID-19 vaccine series (e.g., Pfizer or Moderna) or a single-dose COVID-19 vaccine (e.g., Johnson & Johnson).
+Upon eligibility, employees are required to receive the COVID-19 booster as part of the vaccine mandate.
 As a condition of employment, employees must submit official COVID-19 vaccine documentation.
-More information may be found at https://together.caltech.edu.
+More information may be found here.